vsrinivas/fuchsia/ctu_analysis.md

 In order to build only the kernel, specify a `TARGET` as an environment variable:

 ```
-make clean && TARGET=./build-magenta-pc-x86-64/magenta.elf ./run.sh
+make clean && TARGET=./build-zircon-pc-x86-64/zircon.elf ./run.sh
 ```

-The script also requires [clangify.py](https://gist.github.com/karkhaz/2ab5e8c7a8783318d44ceca715f20438) to be in the magenta directory with executable bit set.
+The script also requires [clangify.py](https://gist.github.com/karkhaz/2ab5e8c7a8783318d44ceca715f20438) to be in the zircon directory with executable bit set.
 After the analysis has finished, there will be a `.result-xtu` directory, containing:

 * A bunch of Apple plist files, which are the bug reports;
 * A fails directory, containing the std{out,err} of analyzer invocations that returned non-zero;